 One exception: If your body needs accommodations for limited mobility, being a plus-size traveler, or speaking a language that may not be readily available, it can still be worth it to book tours in advance for a luxurious experience of not having to navigate late booking.

 TIP: If you’re worried about the availability of last-minute tours- ask your hotel or Airbnb host for advice.
-The vast majority of tour-worthy destinations have more than enough tours to accommodate all the customers booking tours at the peak of their tourism season, so if you’re visiting even slightly off-peak, finding a tour should be no problem.
+The vast majority of tour-worthy destinations have more than enough tours to accommodate all the customers booking tours at the peak of their tourism season.
+If you’re visiting even slightly off-peak, finding a last minute tour should be no problem.

 Finding the top tours on location:

 In guided-tour-heavy destinations (like seeing Machu Pichu, the Danube Delta, or Torres del Paine, Patagonia), you may find tour companies aggressively approaching you in the street of nearby cities with options to book a tour.
 Don’t.
 Instead, find a safe place where you can turn your attention to searching google for top-rated tour companies in the area, and seek out their offices (usually tucked away, with no street marketing since their reputation does that work for them).

 A top-rated guided tour can be a way to relieve the stress of planning and lean into the experience of luxury travel on a budget.